JordynCodes/MERN-practice-workout-tracker/README.md

-A basic workout tracker with user authentification to further establish my MERN stack skills
+A basic workout tracker with user authentification to further establish my MERN stack skills.